tazo90/gitops-infra/components/photon/README.md

 Photon support only single ES indexes import file, i.e. specific country/subcountry/continent.
 If you want any custom data you need to reindex them from nominatim.

+How it works:
+- download photon elasticsearch indexes k apply -f 01-photon-job-download-search-indexes.yaml
+- indices are now available on nfs-server in /exports/elasticsearch/data
+- restart elasticsearch (scale statefulset to 0 after that scale to 1)

 ## 1. Commands

 kubectl kustomize --enable-helm components/photon | kubectl apply --filename -